Notebook and postcards written by Florence Hobbes, c 1916-1917 - Part 2

 Grace & Hospital.
 Smithie & foot - hope

-you make plenty with your staff,
+you make plenty with your stall,

 riding astride - re Fairy - Jeans riding

-Pearsons - re Morman strack -
+Pearsons - re Norman Strack -

 would have done better with juiu - dear old Geo

-so glad his leg is better, re £25, & old
+so glad his leg is better, re £25, & old for action

-Fool- what is?
+Loot- what is?
 Write any old day

-where [[xxx?]] action, didn't get letters lately
+where troops didn't get letters lately

-no going mail; long to see it, throat.
+no going mail; long to see it, throat,

 Pearsons, write any old day, G-Berrie

-hair growing, [[pantic?]] & Rhen, Louise, Kathleen
+hair growing, Jantie & Rhen, Louise, Kathleen

 Kit July 7th letter